hkarani/bdk-flutter-reproducible-build/README.md

 ```
 ### Building your Own Binaries

-Building binaries for any target needs you to pass the library, target wish to build.
+Building binaries for any target needs you to pass the library and target you wish to build.
-You can specify the version of the release tag, without which bdk-build-tool will resolve to build at the latest commit of repository.
+You can specify the version of the release tag, without which bdk-build-tool resolves to building at the latest commit of the repository.

 > ./bdk-rep-build build <library> <target> <version>